wzhSteve/Social-Bots-Shield-Fake-News/README.md

-# Data and Code for "Bots Shield Fake News: Adversarial Attack on User Engagement based Fake News Detection"
+# Bots Shield Fake News: Adversarial Attack on User Engagement based Fake News Detection CIKM2024

 ## Device
 We conduct all experiments on a server running Ubuntu 20.04 with an NVIDIA RTX 3090 GPU.